-- 1.1 These Drug Development Research grants are time-limited and applicants should ensure that proper consideration is given to this in the .
+- 1.1.
+FightMND Drug Development Grants are time-limited, and applicants should ensure that proper consideration is given to this in the proposal.
 When the project is approved in principle, the initial sum awarded by FightMND will be for the first six (6) months only.
-Approval of funding for subsequent invoices at six (6) monthly intervals will be subject to availability of funds and the receipt, from the grantee, of satisfactory project progress and financial reports.
-Members of the Foundation, SAP and Board will review progress reports to decide outcomes. - 1.2 If the applicant under-spends in any year, FightMND can, at its discretion, give approval for the balance to be carried into the following year.
+Approval of funding for subsequent invoices at six (6) monthly intervals will be subject to availability of funds, the receipt, from the grantee, of satisfactory project progress and financial reports, and achievement of agreed milestones if the Drug Development Grant awarded is for a Phase I clinical trial.
+Members of FightMND, the SAP and Board will review progress reports to decide outcomes. - 1.2.
+If the applicant under-spends in any year, FightMND can, at its discretion, give approval for the balance to be carried into the following year.
 Expenditure beyond the end date will only be permitted if authorised by FightMND in advance.
-Requests must be made by contacting Dr Davor Stanic, FightMND ResearchCoordinator, at researchgrants@fightmnd.org.au at least eight weeks prior to the original completion date. - 1.3 The value of Drug Development Grants is for up to \$1,000,000 AUD total for a period of 3 years. - 1.4 FightMND will not meet indirect or overhead costs or on-costs of the administering institution such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs. - 1.5 Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance by the primary investigator to be drawn from the award total sum.
+Requests must be made by contacting Dr Davor Stanic, FightMND Research Co-ordinator, at least eight weeks prior to the original completion date at researchgrants@fightmnd.org.au. - 1.3.
+The value of the Drug Development Grant is up to a total of \$1,000,000 AUD for project performance of up to three (3) years. - 1.4.
+FightMND will not meet indirect or overhead costs or on-costs of the Administering Institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications). - 1.5.
+Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance and participation by the primary investigator to be drawn from the total sum awarded.
 This may be used during the life of the project towards the costs of registration fees and travel, but not to cover separate hotel accommodation or other subsistence costs.
 Invoices, receipts or other evidence of spending must be provided.
-The investigators are encouraged to present their work if possible.
-The primary investigator is expected to attend at least one relevant meeting per year. - 1.6 Payment of installments is conditional on receipt and approval of satisfactory project progress and financial reports (see condition 1.1 and 15.1). - 1.7 Funding from other sources: financial support for clearly defined aspects of a project from separate funding sources is permitted under FightMND grants.
+The investigators are encouraged to present their work.
+The primary investigator is expected to attend at least one relevant meeting per year. - 1.6.
+Payment of instalments is conditional on receipt and approval of satisfactory project progress and financial reports, and achievement of agreed milestones if the Drug Development Grant awarded is for a Phase I clinical trial (see condition 1.1 and 15.1). - 1.7.
+Funding from other sources: financial support for clearly defined aspects of a project from separate funding sources is permitted under FightMND grants.
 Such supplementary funding must be disclosed at the time of the grant application or at the time such funding is received.